-\textbf{Image-to-Image translation between different visual domains} is an important task, where a generative model takes an image as input and produces an image belonging to another domain.
-Some popular applications include style transfer (e.g., sketch to photo, day to night, summer to winter, between artistic styles, synthetic to real), pose transfer (e.g., modifying a human to have a given pose), attribute transfer (e.g., dog to cat, dog breed translation), colorization (e.g., RGB from grayscale images or depth images), etc. While these applications are very different, they generally can be tackled with similar approaches (as introduced below), but with the image data from the corresponding domains.
-In general, works in this direction aim to learn without the strong constraint of requiring paired images from both domains, while also improving the diversity of generated images while preserving key attributes.
+\textbf{Image-to-Image translation between different visual domains} is an important task, where the model takes an image as input and produces an image belonging to another domain.
+Popular applications include style transfer (e.g., sketch to photo, synthetic to real), pose transfer (e.g., modifying a human to have a given pose), attribute transfer (e.g., dog breed translation), colorization (e.g., RGB from grayscale images), etc. Although these applications are very different, they can often be tackled with similar approaches (as introduced below), but with image data from the corresponding domains.
+Research in this field often aim to learn without the strong constraint of requiring paired images from both domains.
+Many works also aim to improve the diversity of generated images while preserving key attributes.